awsdocs/aws-parallelcluster-user-guide/doc_source/pre_post_install.md

 If a pre\-install or post\-install action fails, the instance bootstrap fails\.
 Success is signaled with an exit code of 0\.
 Any other exit code is considered a failure\.

-It is possible to differentiate between master and compute nodes execution by sourcing the `/etc/parallelcluster/cfnconfig` file and evaluating the `cfn_node_type` environment variable, whose possible values are "MasterServer" and "ComputeFleet" for the master and compute nodes respectively\.
+You can differentiate between master and compute nodes execution\.
+Source the `/etc/parallelcluster/cfnconfig` file and evaluate the `cfn_node_type` environment variable, whose possible values are "MasterServer" and "ComputeFleet" for the master and compute nodes respectively\.

 ```
 #!/bin/bash